 Practice your swing with clubs and golf balls

 By now, you know how to transfer weight from the back foot to front foot and generate some extra power, now practice your swing with a 6-iron and hit 20-30 balls around.
-No need to hit long.
+No need to hit long, consider it like a short game.
 Hitting the ball for just about 50 yards will be fine.
 Again go slow to feel the swing and weight transfer.
 Try to improve your balance on swinging each time.
 Increase the speed of swing and power gradually.